carchi8py/frontend-nanodegree-mobile-portfolio/README.md

 1. In chrome open up Dev Tools and view the Console Log.
 You sould see all times are resulting in faster than 60 frames a seconds

+### Optimization Made

+For all pages critical resouces were cot
+1. Style.css was inlined
+2. Google Analytics was async'd
+3. All Images were optimized

+For Index.html Google font was removed

+For Pizza.html a view port was added

+For main.js Elements were moved out of foor loop.
+The Scroll and event Listener function where modified to speed up rendering